 Anna works in communication, social media and events at the Social Entrepreneurship Akademie.
 She studied sociology and economics at the Friedrich-Alexander-Universität Erlangen-Nürnberg and is currently enrolled in the international master programme Sustainable Resource Management at the Technische Universität München.

-Head of Social Innovation, Vodafone Institute
+Manager of F-LANE and Head of Social Innovation, Vodafone Institute